PascalBod/embedded-systems-for-ML/practice-sessions/05-Uart-step1-board/README.md

-# Exercise 05 - UART - step 1
+# PRactice session 05 - UART - step 1

 ## Purpose of the exercise

-Send a character to the computer over a (virtual) serial port.
+Send a character to the PC over a (virtual) serial port.

 ## What you have to do